Onemind-Services-LLC/cloudmydc-docs/docs/container/Custom Container SSH Access.md

 ---
-title: Custom container ssh access
+title: Custom Container SSH Access
 slug: custom-container-ssh-access
 sidebar_position: 7
 ---

-## Custom Container SSH Access

 Since custom containers don’t have the embedded GUI for their management, the most common way to take the full control over such an instance is connecting to it under the SSH protocol and perform any desired operations inside using the corresponding terminal commands.